security-notes/infobyte-faraday-wiki/Upload-Report.md

     $ ./faraday.py --cli --workspace project_one --report /tmp/nmap_scan.xml

-**Professional and corporate versions:**
+**Professional and Corporate versions:**

-If you're using a professional or corporate version, you'll probably need to run Faraday as a certain user, with permissions to access your workspaces.
-You can pass your credentials using a simple json file the contains both your username and password.
+If you're using a Professional or Corporate version, you'll probably need to run Faraday as a certain user, with permissions to access your workspaces.
+You can pass your credentials using a simple json file that contains both your username and password.
 You have a template in the directory of your Faraday installation called credentials.json, but you are allowed to use any path and filename for this json file.
 The structure is this:

     {
         "username": "your_user_here",